mjbradvica/personal-website-articles/2023/mimicking-use-reducer-in-vue-and-angular.md

 ## Conclusion

-If you need to pass a payload to our reducer, simply update your actions to be objects that encase the action type and the payload.
+If you need to pass a payload to your reducer, simply update your actions to be objects that encase the action type and the payload.
 Cast the payload to the type needed in your reducer function, then use as needed.

 The useReducer hook is a great standard feature in React that is easy to implement in Vue and Angular as well.
 It solves the common problem of how to handle state in intermediate settings where local and global state are ill suited for the task.